Skip to main content

 The pathRewrite is field used by the system to ensure the API requests are correctly rerouted.
 It needs to be of the format /api/proxy/<endpoint_name>/?: / as shown above.

 In the headers you can add an Authorization header.
 Ensure you use a unique token name here as variables are GITHUB_TOKEN or BITBUCKET_TOKEN are system defined.
-The token name does not matter, as long as a secret is setup for the corresponding variable.
+The token name does not matter, as long as a secret is set up for the corresponding variable.

 Hit "Save Configuration" and now our backend proxy is ready to use!